 Everyone’s immune system responds to different viruses differently, and the HPV virus is no different.
 Children and young adults are more likely to develop warts because their immunity to HPV hasn’t built up to the degree to ward off the virus.
-For the same reason people with weakened immune systems also develop warts.
+For the same reason, people with weakened immune systems also develop warts.

 How are warts removed?

-Some warts will go away as the virus runs its course, but this may take a couple years and is more common with children.
+Some warts will go away as the virus runs its course, but this may take a couple of years and is more common with children.
 Most people will need some kind of dermatology treatment to remove them.
 These skin treatments include the following:

 - Topical medications —Salicylic acid removes layers of the wart a little at a time.
 Other treatments turn on your immune system to attact the warts.